-The Company has entered into short-term and low asset value lease agreements expiring in 2024 which call for total lease payments of \$6 for the rental of offices.
+The Company has entered into short-term and low asset value lease agreements expiring beetween 2025 and 2026 which call for total lease payments of \$233 for the rental of offices and \$41 for the rental of drilling equipment.
 None of the lease agreements contain renewal or purchase options or escalation clauses or any restrictions.
+The lease payments under these lease agreements for the next two years amount to \$270 for 2025 and \$4 for 2026.